makeabilitylab/physcomp/advancedio/smoothing-input.md

 #### Arduino EWMA implementation

-If you're not used to reading filtering equations, then perhaps the Arduino code is more clear.
-The algorithm is quite straightforward and, crucially, unlike the traditional moving average algorithm, does not require a window buffer!
+If you're not used to reading equations, then perhaps the Arduino code below is more clear.
+The algorithm is quite straightforward and, again, unlike the traditional moving average algorithm, does not require a window buffer!

 {% highlight C %}
 const int SENSOR_INPUT_PIN = A0;

-float _ewmaAlpha = 0.1;  // the EWMA alpha value
+float _ewmaAlpha = 0.1;  // the EWMA alpha value (α)
-double _ewma = 0;        // the EWMA result, initialized to zero
+double _ewma = 0;        // the EWMA result (Si), initialized to zero

 void setup()
 {
-  Serial.begin(9600); // for printing values to console _ewma = analogRead(SENSOR_INPUT_PIN);  //set EWMA for index 1
+  Serial.begin(9600); // for printing values to console _ewma = analogRead(SENSOR_INPUT_PIN);  //set EWMA (S1) for index 1
 }

 void loop()